 For a lot of people, Halong Bay is a place you need to visit for at least once in your life.
 For some, it's a place that’s unheard of, an unfamiliar destination a lot of people talk about because of its natural beauty or maybe because of its world heritage title.
 No matter what the situation is, there will always be a reason for someone to experience Halong Bay one way or another, forced or unforced.

-In spite all the blogposts that roam the vast internet world about Halong Bay and beyond, a lot of it are repetitive and do not give enough information that could help anyone to get around the area.
-Which is why we’ve created this blogpost just for you; to be able to guide you through the world wonder and back, give you some insider’s tips, and eventually share it to everyone you know who wants or would want to visit Halong Bay in the future.
+In spite all the blogposts that roam the vast internet world about Halong Bay and beyond, a lot of it is repetitive and do not give enough information that could help anyone to get around the area.
+Which is why we’ve created this blogpost just for you; to be able to guide you through the world wonder and back, give you some insider’s tips, and eventually share it with everyone you know who wants or would want to visit Halong Bay in the future.

 Halong Bay is a two-time UNESCO World Heritage Site and a very popular tourist destination in the northeast part of Vietnam, under the management of both Quang Ninh and Hai Phong Provinces.
-Over the years, Halong Bay has experienced significant developments in both mining and tourism, two of the areas main economy drivers.
+Over the years, Halong Bay has experienced significant developments in both mining and tourism, two of the areas main economic drivers.

 The whole of Halong Bay or sometimes referred to as the Gulf of Tonkin has an area of around 1,500km2, which is believed to have an approximate of 1,969 islands and islets made from karst limestone towering like skyscrapers throughout the bay, formed for millions of years.